Nachawati Law Group

+Nachawati Law Group is an American law firm headquartered in Dallas.
+It is best known for representing states, counties, cities, and other public entities in lawsuits against opioid pharmaceutical makers, chain pharmacies, and distributors for damages caused by the manufacture, distribution, and sales of prescription opioid painkillers.
+The firm has represented the states of Oklahoma and Utah as well as the city of Albuquerque in opioid litigation against Purdue Pharma, and was part of a $270 million settlement to build a National Center for Addiction Studies and Treatment at Oklahoma State University.

-Nachawati Law Group (formerly Fears Nachawati) is an American plaintiffs' law firm headquartered in Dallas.
-The law firm was founded in 2006 by Bryan Fears and Majed Nachawati.
-The firm rebranded in October 2022 following the departure of Bryan Fears, who formed Fears Law.
-The firm is active in mass tort and multidistrict litigation on behalf of individuals and public entities.
+Founded in 2006, Nachawati Law Group is active in mass tort and multidistrict litigation on behalf of individuals and public entities.

 Litigation

-The firm represents states, counties, cities, and other public entities in lawsuits against opioid pharmaceutical makers, chain pharmacies, and distributors for damages caused by the manufacture, distribution, and sales of prescription opioid painkillers.

 The firm represents the state of Nevada in litigation against TikTok, Snapchat and Meta (which owns Facebook, Instagram and WhatsApp) over claims that the sites's use of algorithms that encourage problematic internet usage by young people that negatively affects their mental health, as well as body image, physical health, privacy and safety.
-Among the concerns are the sites' use of endless scrolling, “dopamine-inducing” rewards and disappearing content alleged to manipulate young users and get them addicted to online platforms.
+Among the concerns are the sites' use of endless scrolling, "dopamine-inducing" rewards and disappearing content alleged to manipulate young users and get them addicted to online platforms.
+In 2023, the firm was hired by the state of Mississippi to pursue a lawsuit against Meta arising from the harm inflicted on Mississippi children and young adults arising from the use of Meta's social media platforms.

 The firm represents more than 5,000 women over claims that they were diagnosed with cancer after exposure to asbestos-contaminated talcum powder manufactured by Johnson & Johnson.
 Nachawati was involved in settlement negotiations as part of three separate bankruptcy plans by Johnson & Johnson using a Texas bankruptcy law known as the Texas Two-Step, each of them unsuccessful.
 Following the third dismissal, the firm indicated it would seek an aggressive trial schedule in courts across the country.
+The firm recruited and represented plaintiffs in multidistrict litigation regarding claims that the heart burn drug ranitidine causes cancer.
 The firm represents more than 6,000 individuals diagnosed with Non-Hodgkins Lymphoma following exposure to Monsanto's Roundup herbicide.
 Nachawati was critical of a $2 billion settlement proposed by Monsanto in 2021, which was later rejected by the judge presiding over the cases.

 The firm represents about 5,000 individuals seeking damages for injuries from power outages caused by Winter Storm Uri in February 2021, including more than 100 wrongful death claims.
 The lawsuits are against energy companies, insurance companies, and the Electric Reliability Council of Texas, the state's grid manager.
 Those lawsuits are consolidated in multidistrict litigation in Harris County, Texas, court.
 In June 2024, Nachawati Law Group appellate lawyers obtained what observers described as a key appellate court ruling that allowed allegations of gross negligence and intentional misconduct to move forward against defendants known as transmission and distribution utilities (TDUs) that include CenterPoint Energy, Oncore Electric Delivery and American Electric Power.